-Domestic Violence laws in Colorado have created their own industry in the judicial system.
-The typical county court finds itself inundated with three major area of criminal law; 1) Domestic Violence, 2) Driving Under the Influence (DUI/DWAI) and 3) Thefts such as shoplifting.
+Graf Law Offices provides legal defense for Domestic Violence in Colorado.
+The crimes of Domestic Violence have created their own industry in the judicial system.
+The typical county courts are inundated with three major area of criminal law; 1) Domestic Violence, 2) Driving Under the Influence (DUI/DWAI) and 3) Thefts such as shoplifting.
 While the overwhelming majority of domestic violence cases are filed as misdemeanors, serious injury or substantial property damage resulting from an incident may be filed as a felony.
 Colorado law has a distinct set of consequences and penalties for domestic violence cases and convictions.

 Typical offenses that can have the Domestic Violence label attached are: